 Why Worry About Home Window Condensation?

-Condensation doesn’t really look like much when it just collects during winter weather.
-Why is it worth worrying about?
+Condensation doesn’t really look like much, so why is it worth worrying about?

 1. Window Chemical Solutions

 Different chemical solutions are available which can take care of condensation forming on the inside of windows.
-Just spray it and condensation will be much less likely to form.
+Just spray the chemical solution and condensation will be much less likely to form on your windows.
 It’s readily available, and most brands and types are nontoxic.

 In an emergency, use deodorant spray and dry cloth.
-Solutions containing alcohol and water can also work for the same purpose.
+Solutions containing alcohol and water can also prevent condensation from forming on your windows.

 2. The Simple Cloth Solution

-Always keep a dry, clean cloth close to windows.
-Even when you don’t apply a spray to stop condensation, giving windows a wipe can remove some of the excess drops that have already formed.
+Always keep a dry, clean cloth close to the windows.
+Even when you don’t apply a spray to stop condensation, giving windows a wipe can remove some of the excess water vapor that has already formed.

-The cloth should be regularly replaced to stop any mold or mildew from transferring to it where it has become a problem.
+The cloth should be regularly replaced to stop any mold or mildew from becoming a problem.
 Watch for the collection of condensation in window frames, especially wooden ones.

 3. The Dehumidifier Solution

-Dehumidifiers are cheap and easy to find online.
-If you have issues with condensation or moisture, they’re a great way to solve the problem.
+Dehumidifiers are cheap and easy to find online and in-store.
+If you have issues with condensation or high humidity levels in your home, dehumidifiers, and exhaust fans are a great way to solve the problem.

 4. The Window Replacement Solution